tomgxz/Kraken/REPORT.md

   These smaller steps are all doable on their own, and combining them would make a divide-and-conquer approach.
 The advantage of it being coded in a modular way is that each part can be tested and built on its own without relying on other parts of the project.

 ##### Abstraction
-  The program uses abstraction as it removes the complex process of programming code by transferring it into a simpler, graphical interface - it provides a high-level interface for users to create a website while hiding the underlying implementation details.
+  The program uses abstraction as it removes the complex process of programming code by transferring it into a more straightforward, graphical interface - it provides a high-level interface for users to create a website while hiding the underlying implementation details.
 This removes the need for the client to have knowledge and experience in programming, opening the market to a much larger audience.

   For example, the proposed drag-and-drop interface abstracts the implementation details of adding and arranging elements on a webpage using HTML and CSS code.

 ### Research

 #### Existing solution - Squarespace
-  Their template list gives the option to preview the website, with all of its functionality in a separate page.
+  Their template list gives the option to preview the website, with all its functionality on a separate page.
 They allow their users to view it in different sizes as well.

   <img alt="Squarespace research image: template preview" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchSquarespace15.png?raw=true" height="360"/>